bufbuild-ru/docs/docs/breaking/rules/index.md

 ### `FIELD_NO_DELETE_UNLESS_NAME_RESERVED`

 **Category:** `WIRE_JSON`This checks that no message field is deleted without reserving the name.
-This is the JSON equivalent of reserving the number—JSON uses field names instead of numbers.
+This is the JSON equivalent of reserving the number — JSON uses field names instead of numbers.
 Reserving both the number and the name is preferable in most cases:

 ```protobuf
 message Bar {